matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 ## Creating a Wallet

 To control your account in zkSync, use the `Wallet` object.
-It can sign transactions with keys stored in `ZkSyncSigner` and send transaction to zkSync network using `ZkSyncProviderInterface`.
+It can sign transactions with keys stored in `ZkSyncSigner` and send a transaction to zkSync network using `ZkSyncProviderInterface`.

-In order to create a `Wallet` object, you have to initialize `ZkSyncSigner`
+To create a `Wallet` object, you have to initialize `ZkSyncSigner`

 ```python
 from web3 import Account